awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

                   implementation ('com.amazonaws:aws-android-sdk-auth-ui:2.6.+@aar') { transitive = true }
              }

+          Note: While adding the dependencies make sure the major version of appcompat and support libraries match.
+Above we are using version 24.

       #.
 Create an activity that will present your sign-in screen.

          In Android Studio, choose :guilabel:`File > New > Activity > Basic Activity` and type an activity name, such as :userinput:`AuthenticatorActivity`.
-If you want to make this your starting activity, move the the intent filter block containing :code:`.LAUNCHER` to the :code:`AuthenticatorActivity` in your app's :file:`AndroidManifest.xml`.
+If you want to make this your starting activity, move the intent filter block containing :code:`.LAUNCHER` to the :code:`AuthenticatorActivity` in your app's :file:`AndroidManifest.xml`.

          .. code-block:: xml